orbuluh/frontend/notes/next_js_doc.md

 |![](https://nextjs.org/static/images/learn/foundations/html-to-dom.png)|![](https://nextjs.org/static/images/learn/foundations/dom-to-ui.png)|

 - You can use **DOM methods** and a programming language, such as JavaScript, to listen to user events and manipulate the DOM by selecting, adding, updating, and deleting specific elements in the user interface.
 - DOM manipulation allows you to not only target specific elements, but also change their style and content.
-- Updating the UI with JavaScript and DOM Methods, developers spend a lot of time writing instructions to tell the computer how it should do things, though.
+Updating the UI with JavaScript and DOM Methods, developers spend a lot of time writing instructions to tell the computer how it should do things, though.
+In other words, imperative programming is like giving a chef step-by-step instructions on how to make a pizza.
 - Wouldn't it be nice to **describe what you want to show and let the computer figure out how to update the DOM**?
-In other words, imperative programming is like giving a chef step-by-step instructions on how to make a pizza.
 Declarative programming is like ordering a pizza without being concerned about the steps it takes to make the pizza.
 - A popular declarative library that helps developers build user interfaces is React.

-:large_blue_diamond: React: A declarative UI library
+:large_blue_diamond: **React: A declarative UI library**

 - Compare: